codec-xyz/photo_frame_manager/readme.md

 ![](readme_images/PhotoFrame001.png)

-**Frame Type** - the picture frame set that you want to use (this is a file type this package adds).
-A picture frame set has multiple of the same looking picture frames but with different aspect ratios.
+**Frame Type** - the frame set that you want to use (this is a file type this package adds).
+A frame set has multiple of the same looking frames but with different aspect ratios.
 It also sets the material of the photo.
 Setting this to none will result in just the photo with the default unlit material.
 More detail on the Photo Frame Type file further down

 **Photo** - the photo you want to use